Howdy, a big welcome to my review of Clone My System!

 Cost: Claims you can create a “FREE” account, but it’s $47?!

 Owner: Justin? (used as a stage name).

-Verdict: (SCAM) – The system is a no-go area because it provides no products or services of any value.
-Invest in it and you’ll be out-of-pocket by 47 bucks.
+Summary: The system is a no-go area because it provides no products or services of any value.

 But before jumping into this review…

-Click here for a LEGIT way to make money – A platform which provides you with all the resources and 24/7 support for building a successful Affiliate Marketing Biz around your hobby or passion.
+Click Here For a LEGIT Way to Make Money – A platform that provides all the resources for building a successful Affiliate Marketing Biz around your hobby or passion.

 So it’s extremely important to do your homework, which is why you’re here, right?

 And unfortunately, it’s a “get-rich-quick” system (targeting vulnerable newbies) posing as a “legitimate” way to generate cash online.

 The very first thing I picked up on with ‘CMS’ is that it’s a replica of: